Bangladesh Police

 The Bangladesh Police (বাংলাদেশ পুলিশ) is the national law enforcement service of Bangladesh, operating under the Ministry of Home Affairs.
-It plays a crucial role in maintaining peace, and enforcement of law and order within Bangladesh.
-Though the police are primarily concerned with the maintenance of law and order and security of persons and property of individuals, they also play a big role in the criminal justice system.
-Bangladesh Police played an important role during the 1971 war.
+It is responsible for maintaining peace, enforcing law and order, and ensuring the safety and security of citizens across the country.
+While primarily concerned with law enforcement and protection of individuals and property, the Bangladesh Police also play a significant role in the criminal justice system.
+Established before the 1971 Liberation War, the force contributed actively during the war and has since evolved into the country's principal policing institution.
+The Bangladesh Police also participate in United Nations peacekeeping missions, providing personnel for international law enforcement and security operations.

 History

 Medieval period

 Details of policing activities, during the middle age are challenging to find.
 However, during the periods of the Bengal Sultanate, an official holding the position of Muhtasib used to perform the duties of policing.
 This person was the chief of police, in charge of public works, and the inspector of public ethics simultaneously.
 In urban areas, Kotwals were responsible for performing police duties.
 The policing system introduced by Sher Shah Suri was further organised during the period of Emperor Akbar: the Emperor organised his administrative structure introducing Fouzdari (the principal representative of the Emperor), Mir Adal and Kazi (the head of judicial department), and Kotwal (the chief police official of larger cities).
 This system was effective in maintaining the law and order in cities, and was implemented in Dhaka.
 Many district sadar police stations are still called Kotwali police stations.
 In the Mughal period, Kotwal emerged as an institution.

 A Fouzdar was appointed to every administrative unit of the government (district), under whom there were some artillery and cavalry forces.
 There was a disciplined police system during the Mughal period, though there was no professional police force like that in the British period.